apache/accumulo-website/pages/features.md

 ### Binary search in RFile blocks

 RFile uses its index to locate a block of key values.
-Once it reaches a block it performs a linear scan to find a key on interest.
+Once it reaches a block, it performs a linear scan to find a key of interest.
 Accumulo will generate indexes of cached blocks in an adaptive manner.
-Accumulo indexes the blocks that are read most frequently.
+Accumulo indexes the most frequently read blocks.
 When a block is read a few times, a small index is generated.
-As a block is read more, larger indexes are generated making future seeks faster.
+As a block is read more, larger indexes are generated, making future seeks faster.
 This strategy allows Accumulo to dynamically respond to read patterns without precomputing block indexes when RFiles are written.